 Injury Attorneys | Restoring LivesTM

-According to the FAA Air Traffic Control Manual, the air traffic controllers were required to tell pilots about the intensity and position of weather on their radar screens.
+According to the FAA Air Traffic Control Manual, air traffic controllers are required to tell pilots about the intensity and position of weather on their radar screens.
 Other violations of the FAA manual occurred regarding the controllers’ position relief briefings and transferring of control of the aircraft to different sectors.
-WKW prepared a presentation for use in depositions which recreated the entire flight plan and all associated radio communication with the pilot in order to demonstrate the sequence of events that led to the crash, and successfully obtained a settlement shortly before trial.
+WKW prepared a presentation for use in depositions that recreated the entire flight plan and all associated radio communication with the pilot in order to demonstrate the sequence of events that led to the crash, and we successfully obtained a settlement shortly before trial.